cordero7ai/JHU_DataScienceCapstone/DSCAPSTONEAPP/Readme.md

 **The final presentation slides can be found at: []().**

-Please refer to all R scripts in the webpage [https://github.com/corderoai/JHU_DataScienceCapstone](https://github.com/corderoai/JHU_DataScienceCapstone).
+**Github Repository: Please refer to all R scripts in the webpage [https://github.com/corderoai/JHU_DataScienceCapstone](https://github.com/corderoai/JHU_DataScienceCapstone).**

 The Milestone Report is available at:
 [https://rpubs.com/jcoml/648976](https://rpubs.com/jcoml/648976)